davidlonsdale92/CalculatorApp/README.md

 </p>

 ---
 A simple calculator app made using the CustomTKinter package in Python.
-The application was designed to replicate the iOS calculator app and was built as a practice project to learn customtkinter.
+The application was designed to replicate the iOS calculator app and was built as a practice project to learn CustomTKinter.

 ![](documentation_images/App.png)